 At West London Community College we have a set of well- established, devoted and enthusiastic staff members who carry a huge amount of experience, and are from a variety of backgrounds including day centres, SEN schools, residential homes and hospitals.

-Our staff are all CRB checked, and trained to meet the requested standards such as; Protection of Vulnerable Adults, Health and Safety, Food Hygiene and Equality and Diversity.
+Our staff are all DBS checked and are fully trained in relevant areas, designed to allow them to meet the high standards we have set for ourselves.
+Mandatory training includes; Safeguarding, Protection of Vulnerable Adults, Prevent, Health and Safety, Food Hygiene, Epilepsy, Emergency First Aid, Positive Behaviour Support and Equality and Diversity.

-Staff also possess QCF qualifications in Health and Social Care, PTLLS (Preparing to Teach in the Lifelong Learning Sector) qualifications, Epilepsy training, Makaton training, Emergency First Aid training and Challenging Behaviour training.
+Staff are also supported to complete QCF qualifications in Health and Social Care and PTLLS (Preparing to Teach in the Lifelong Learning Sector) qualifications.

 The college has chosen personnel to manage health and safety and enforce fire procedures.
-Everyone who works at West London Community College has elected to specialise in the field of autism spectrum conditions and Asperger’s syndrome, so any training sourced is therefore centred on these areas of expertise.
+Everyone who works at West London Community College has elected to specialise in the field of autism spectrum and associated conditions Asperger’s syndrome, so any training sourced is targeted on these areas of expertise.